amanrai31/React2/README4.md

  => State doesn’t live inside your component’s code — it lives inside React.
 React keeps track of which state belongs to which component by remembering where that component is in the UI tree.
 Think of it like: Your component says, “I need a box to store this value.”
 React owns the storage boxes and puts them in the right spot in a big shelf (the render tree).
 When your component is rendered again, React goes to the same shelf spot and gives you your box back.

-**NOTE :** In React, each component on the screen has fully isolated state.
-Even if you render/useInUI this component 10 times, each component will get it's own, independent state(s).
+**NOTE :** In React, each component on the screen has a fully isolated state.
+Even if you render/useInUI this component 10 times, each component will get it's own, independent state(s). `component instance`

 **IMPORTANT NOTE :** React will keep the state around for as long as you render the `same component` at the `same position` in the tree.
 When React removes a component, it destroys its state.